 Many people feel lost or unsure of what to do following a bereavement.

-De Gruchy's Funeral Care are here for you every step of the way.
+But Argent's Funeral Care are here for you every step of the way.

 It can be very overwhelming but we can guide you through each stage of the process.
 It can be reassuring to know what happens at each part of the arrangement process, which is why there is a brief overview of what happens at each stage below.

 However, our professional and compassionate team are always here and ready to help answer any questions or concerns you may have.
-Give us a call on 01534 499444.

 Immediately after the death occurs